jvking/bp-lda/README.md

 This paper is accepted by NIPS 2015.
 Link to this paper: http://papers.nips.cc/paper/5967-end-to-end-learning-of-lda-by-mirror-descent-back-propagation-over-a-deep-architecture.pdf

+To run the codes, there are two executables (one depends on the other).
+You need to copy both executables to the same working directory. bp-lda/SupLDA_UnfoldBP/bin/x64/Release/SupLDA_UnfoldBP.exe # for supervised task bp-lda/SupLDA_UnfoldBP/bin/x64/Release/UnsupLDA_UnfoldBP.exe # for unsupervised task

+# For Windows users, simply open a command prompt window and run "SupLDA_UnfoldBP.exe" or "UnsupLDA_UnfoldBP.exe"
+# For Linux/Mac users, you need to install mono (http://www.mono-project.com/).
+Then, open a terminal and run "mono SupLDA_UnfoldBP.exe" or "mono UnsupLDA_UnfoldBP.exe"

 Here is a brief explanation on command line arguments:

 --nHid: Number of topics